rmm190/Group_Viromics_Workflow_Project/MasterNotes.md

-**What is the goal of this project?**
+# What is the goal of this project?

 The goal of this project is to perform a bioinformatics workflow, including trimming reads, assembling contigs, identifying viruses and analyzing diversity in our sample (accession # = SAMN08784142) using R.
 Get familiar with how to use bioinformatics tools and make a workflow relevant to scientific questions.

-**What files will be found in this repository?**
+# What files will be found in this repository?
 1st step: directory named “fastq” for original *.sra files that were made into fastq format 2nd step: put these *sra files once they are unzipped in a folder named “raw” to organize these raw files before trimmomatic Also put these files into the class bucket

-**What is our goal for today, 3/12?**
+# What is our goal for today, 3/12?
 Our goal for today is cleaning our reads.
 We will perform fastqc, then Trimmomatic, then fastqc again on our sample.

 ***See the README file for all results images****

-**Step 1: Downloading our fastq files.**
+## Step 1: Downloading our fastq files.
-These additional steps are because our tiles aren't available in the normal ftp format.
+These additional steps are because our files aren't available in the normal ftp format.
 ```
 # Go to home directory and load anaconda module.
 Install SRA-tools through an environment.

 module load anaconda3
 conda create -n sra_env -c bioconda sra-tools
 ```
 ```
 # Initiate and active conda environment.
 Make sure to say "yes" when prompted by the tool.

 conda init
 conda activate sra_env
 ```
 ```
 #Fetch files and change to fastq format, compress.
 You might have to be a bit patient with this step.

 prefetch SAMN08784142
 fasterq-dump *.sra
 gzip *.fastq
 ```
-**Step 2: Getting organized to set ourselves up for success throughout our workflow**
+## Step 2: Getting organized to set ourselves up for success throughout our workflow
 ```
 # Make directories for file organization, change into directory for raw files

 mkdir fastqfiles
 cd fastqfiles
 mkdir SRR6996006